ob1dev/Sitecore-Azure-Content/articles/how-to-configure-microsoft-azure-deployment-for-a-standard-multi-instance-sitecore-72-solution-using-visual-studio.md

+#How to configure Microsoft Azure deployment for a standard multi-instance Sitecore 7.2 solution using Visual Studio

 Sitecore supports distributed solutions that include multiple Sitecore instances in both the Content Management (CM) and Content Delivery (CD) environments.

 This article provides a list of techniques that can be used to configure Microsoft Azure deployment for a standard multi-instance Sitecore 7.2 solution using Microsoft Visual Studio.